-Queen B: the Queen is the heart and soul of the colony.
+Queen Bee: the Queen is the heart and soul of the colony.
 She is the CEO, the decision-maker that moves the needle-point further.

 The Queen’s only job is to produce and unite.
 Have you ever seen a company ran without a boss of some sort?
 I haven’t.
 The Queen ensures the survival of the company.
 Without Queen leadership, a company won’t last very long.
-As a Worker B wearing 20 different hats, you’re ultimate goal is to ascend to Queen B status where you own your own brand with entrepreneurial-focused leaders and workers.
+As a Worker B wearing 20 different hats, you’re ultimate goal is to ascend to Queen BEE status, a Brand Everybody Envies, where you own your own brand with entrepreneurial-focused leaders and workers.